 But we still have one more agreement to go.
 In November 2019, LIPA reached a tentative settlement with Nassau County for the E.F.
 Barrett and Glenwood Landing power plants.
 The settlement is contingent on approval of a payment-in-lieu-of-tax (PILOT) agreement by the Nassau County Legislature.
 We have offered Nassau County the same fair settlement terms as the other power plants.
-Meanwhile, as described on page 15, we will be announcing the retirement of 400 to 600 MW of plant capacity by the end of 2020.
+Meanwhile, as described on page 15, we will be retiring 400 to 600 MW of plant capacity by 2022.

-Power Plant Tax Settlements Will Save \$364 Million Through 2028
+Power Plant Tax Settlements Will Save \$364 Million Through 20281